 Each of these lists is only as good as the inputs I get.
 Please let me know if you spot errors or omissions, or if your own standings have changed.

 Once upon a time, I typed all the information of WAZS holders from the original register (a large tome kept by the SARL Awards Manager) into my computer.
-Later, Don Milner ZS6AQS helped to do the same for All Africa Award.
+Later, Don Milner ZS6AQS helped me to do the same for the All Africa Award.
 These lists are shown below.
-In 2006, I handed them to Tjerk Lammers ZS6P, the SARL Awards Manager.
+In 2006, I handed them to Tjerk Lammers ZS6P (now ZS1J), the SARL Awards Manager.
 We incorporated them into the SARL Awards Directory, which is available on the Web.
-The Directory is updated regularly.Holders of All Africa Award
+The Directory is regularly updated.Holders of All Africa Award

-Here are two things that I do maintain: A list of firsts in the All Africa Award programme and a list of firsts in the Worked All ZS awards programme.
-These lists are manually extracted from the SARL Awards Directory on a semi-regular basis.
+Here are two things that I do still maintain: A list of firsts in the All Africa Award programme and a list of firsts in the Worked All ZS awards programme.
+I manually extract these lists from the SARL Awards Directory on a quarterly basis.
 There are some glaring holes which can be filled with relatively little effort, especially if your callsign starts with "ZR5" or "ZS5"!

 South African DXCC Honour Roll Members.
 This archive includes a cumulative list with all South African DXCC HR members from the past, with their highest known scores, and an almost-complete list of annual HR listings from QST magazine.
 Links are provided to contextual comments originally published with the lists.